 There is a growing momentum in this region, where the C&MA IWs introduce Christ equally amongst the upper middle class as they do amidst the abandoned, marginalized and downtrodden.
 It takes many forms.
 In some cases compassion ministries meet the urgent, direct physical needs of children and families grasping to survive the toll of drought or the grip of AIDS.
 Other workers focus on developing leaders and training nationals to better serve and connect with their own people.

-When we refer to Silk Road, it is the geographic region of Europe, Russia, Arabian Peninsula, and Central Asia.
 The eyes of the world often focus here, as the region shifts and moves, regimes change and political climates heat up and cool down.
 There are a lot of intersecting borders in this part of the world.

-Creativity is the order of the day in Silk.
 The C&MA IWs need to be flexible, adapting alongside their communities.
 They see how average people live their lives amongst uncertainty, yet find solace in faith, hope, and love.
 In some cases, IWs have the privilege of seeing masses of people receive Christ’s life-changing message.
 Others continually move, work, and love in their neighbourhoods, watching God bring it all together on a no less significant, yet smaller, scale.

-When we refer to Asian Spice, it is the geographic region of East Asia and Southeast Asia.
 Encompassing immense diversity, all the major religions, languages, culture, and political expressions are found in the grass root rural villages and mega-cities that make up this amazing part of the world.
 More people live in this part of the world than in the rest of the world, and many suffer from extreme poverty of body and spirit.

-The needs of Spice remain as diverse as the histories between these highly populated countries and the roles of The C&MA IWs have morphed, magnified, or changed altogether in the midst of it all.
+The needs of this area remain as diverse as the histories between these highly populated countries and the roles of The C&MA IWs have morphed, magnified, or changed altogether in the midst of it all.
 God’s love is being expressed among the least-reached as we move into the neighbourhoods and are immersed in the lives of people.